-The red grape variety (also Rogers 15) with purple berries is an interspecific new variety between Carter (Isabella seedling) x Black Hamburg (Schiava Grossa).
+The red grape variety is an interspecific new breeding between Carter (Isabella seedling) x Black Hamburg (Schiava Grossa).
+Synonyms are Agavam, Rogers 15 and Rogers Hybrid 15.
 It contains genes from Vitis labrusca and Vitis vinifera.
 The hybrid was crossed in 1861 by the breeder E. S. Rogers in the USA in Salem Massachusetts.
-It was named after an Indian place in this state.
-The vine, which is loose and of a weak colour, produces rosé and light red wines with a pronounced foxtone.
-It is also used as a table grape.
-No stocks were reported in 2010 (statistics Kym Anderson).
+It was named after an Indian place.
+The loose-grained vine produces rosé and light red wines with a pronounced foxtone.
+It is also used as table grape.
+No stocks were reported in 2016 (Kym Anderson statistics).

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz